 This paper has examined the existing legal structure and policies governing education in China.
 The country's education system continues to evolve, with ongoing efforts to expand and enhance educational sectors through new laws and reforms aimed at improving overall quality.
 Various policy changes reflect the government's commitment to addressing key issues such as academic pressure, educational inequality, and the modernization of higher education.

-The following section will explore the current state of education law in China, including the Double Reduction Policy, recent amendments to the Higher Education Law, and China's ongoing efforts to promote educational equity (Liu, 2012).
+The following section (Section 4) will explore the current state of education law in China, including the Double Reduction Policy, recent amendments to the Higher Education Law, and China's ongoing efforts to promote educational equity (Liu, 2012).

 4.1 Reformed Education Laws and Policy Changes